kracr/temporal-data-generator/README.md

 ## 2. About the Repository
 The project repository consists of the following directories:

-[Generator](https://github.com/kracr/temporal-data-generator/tree/main/ABox%20Generator): Java source code directory of our GenACT that generates the data  (see section [ 3 ](#code) for source-code usage instructions).
+[Generator](https://github.com/kracr/temporal-data-generator/tree/main/ABoxGenerator): Java source code directory of our GenACT that generates the data  (see section [ 3 ](#code) for source-code usage instructions).

-[Ontology](https://github.com/kracr/temporal-data-generator/tree/main/Ontology): Consists of four Academic Conference Event Ontologies (describing an Academic conference event) one for each OWL 2 profile, 4 University Ontologies from exisitng OWL2Bench benchmark for OWL 2 reasoners, 1 Tweet Ontology (consisting axioms describing Tweet metadata).
+[Ontology](https://github.com/kracr/temporal-data-generator/tree/main/Ontology): Consists of four Academic Conference Event Ontologies (describing an Academic conference event) one for each OWL 2 profile (under `ACE/`), 4 University Ontologies from exisitng OWL2Bench benchmark for OWL 2 reasoners (under `OWL2Bench/`), 1 Tweet Ontology (consisting axioms describing Tweet metadata).
 Tweet ontology is kept separately from Academic Conference Ontology because this allows to expand the generator to other social media platforms in future.

-[Mappings](https://github.com/kracr/temporal-data-generator/tree/main/Mappings): Consists of template.yaml and mapping.yaml files that serve as the starting point for our data generator.
+[Mappings](https://github.com/kracr/temporal-data-generator/tree/main/Mappings): Consists of templates.yaml and mapping.yaml files that serve as the starting point for our data generator.
 Mapping files is used to generate RDF triples according to the placeholders in each template file.

 [StaticData](https://github.com/kracr/temporal-data-generator/tree/main/StaticData): Ontologies Location.owl (real data for cities mapped with latitude, longitude and Country information) and Organization.owl (synthetically generated research groups mapped with instances (cities) from Location ontology).

 [RunnableJars](https://drive.google.com/drive/folders/1xWfHi9lOZ_OhOmD_VVQuDXW976R4c2HQ?usp=sharing) (#usage) for usage instructions.

-[EventData](https://github.com/kracr/temporal-data-generator/tree/main/EventData) Consists of event data generated in separate directories for each conference and each conference cycle: such as ESWC_2023, ESWC_2024.
+[EventData](https://github.com/kracr/temporal-data-generator/tree/main/EventData) Consists of event data generated in separate directories for each conference and each conference cycle, named `conf<N>_<year>` (e.g. `conf0_1970`, `conf1_1970`).
 Inside each directory two files tweetMetadata and eventData are created for each tweet.
 Each file is named as timestamp_tweetid_metadata.ttl and timestamp_tweetid_eventdata.ttl

 [SequenceData](https://github.com/kracr/temporal-data-generator/tree/main/SequenceData) The segments generated after partitioning goes to this directory.
 The files generated are the RDF triple files with associated timestamps hence these files can be streamed as per user requirements.